glennsantos/senior-developer-roadmap/leadership/leadership-qualities.md

 #### Benefits

-* Increase trust with your team
+* Increases trust with your team
-* Build up own courage
+* Builds up your courage
-* Reduce stressors caused by keeping up an "image"
+* Reduces stressors caused by keeping up an "image"
-* Facilitate free flow of ideas
+* Facilitates free flow of ideas

 #### Recommended Activities